Site icon The ANSI Blog

 ANSI/ISEA 105‑2024: Hand Protection & Cut Level Ratings

-Potential hazards to hands and arms include skin absorption of harmful substances, chemical or thermal burns, radiation, electric shock, bruises, abrasions, cuts, punctures, fractures, or amputations.
-The nature of the hazard and the operation involved will affect the selection of the appropriate protective equipment, which includes gloves, finger guards, and arm coverings.
+On factory floors, construction sites, and recycling lines, workers routinely handle sharp metal, broken glass, and abrasive materials that can cause serious hand injuries in seconds.
+ANSI cut levels and glove ratings help determine how well protective gloves can resist these hazards to their hands and arms, including skin absorption of harmful substances, chemical or thermal burns, radiation, electric shock, bruises, abrasions, cuts, punctures, fractures, or amputations.
 ANSI/ISEA 105-2024: American National Standard For Hand Protection Classification addresses the classification and testing of hand and arm protection for specific performance properties related to chemical and industrial applications.

 Key Changes in the 2024 Edition of ANSI/ISEA 105